nginxinc/crossplane/README.rst

 Get Started
 -----------

 Ready to contribute?
-Here's how to set up `nginx-conf` for local development.
+Here's how to set up `crossplane` for local development.

 #.
-Fork_ the `nginx-conf` repo on GitHub.
+Fork_ the `crossplane` repo on GitHub.
 #.
 Clone your fork locally::

-    git clone git@github.com:your_name_here/nginx-conf.git
+    git clone git@github.com:your_name_here/crossplane.git

 #.
 Create a branch for local development::